a bit about me

 Tackling conservation challenges requires a robust understanding of both the social and ecological context of the problem, and impacts of the solution.
 We can do a better job of understanding these.
 We must find, test, and share holistic solutions.
 By doing this, I believe we can look towards a future that is thriving with life and bountiful with promise.

+Before we embarked on setting up Sustain EA, I completed my PhD at the University of Cambridge, in the Department of Geography on understanding conservation efforts from a social-ecological systems perspective.
+In particular, I focussed on the interplay between history, governance, livelihoods, ecology, and conservation in Southern Kenya.
 Over the course of my career before that, I focussed on providing technical assistance to a spectrum of organisations, from international conservation organisations and national governments to place-based charities and land owner associations.
 For instance, I coordinated a cross-border conservation initiative; I was technical advisor for a Tanzania-based conservation organisation; I worked with a land owners association in Kenya; and I conducting research with a large international conservation organisation in Gabon.

 All of this real world experience has grounded me.
 I understand not just what makes sense theoretically, but also what can happen practically: I'm a pragmatist.

 Ultimately, I want to help organisations to use the best knowledge and information they can, to make the best decisions they can, and to share their impact and experiences with others.
+That's exactly what we're trying to do at Sustain East Africa.

 Publications